Klatham eyes deputy speaker role

 When asked about Klatham's bid, Mr Visuth said that it is widely understood that the post belongs to Pheu Thai but expressed confidence that the issue would not cause a rift between the coalition partners.

-He said Pheu Thai is expected to make a decision on Mr Pichet's replacement during a meeting today.
+He said Pheu Thai is expected to make a decision on Mr Pichet's replacement during a meeting on Tuesday.

 Mr Visuth confirmed that the vote to select the new first deputy House speaker is scheduled to take place on Thursday, and the replacement needs to be finalised soon because the second and third readings of the crucial 2026 budget expenditure bill are set for Aug 13–15.